project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 ```
 **Description of Parameters**

-Name: depicts the name of the category
+Name: name of the category
-Code: depicts the unique code of the category.
-It will get validated from the mater category
+Code: unique code of the category.
+This gets validated from the mater category
 Description: Description of the category
-Translations: Dipicts the transalation of the category in different language
+Translations: Depicts the transalation of the category in different language

 Other operation that you can perform on the categories under a framework are as follows: